altersabeh/codes/c#/hello/README.md

 ### Building

-From the root directory run one of the following command:
+From the root directory run one of the following commands:

 * `dotnet build c#/hello`
 * `dotnet build c#/hello/hello.csproj`